GuildCrafts/web-development-js/_goals/268-Create_an_eCommerce_Plugin_for_ConnextCMS.md

 ## Resources

-_Include any resources (articles, books, tutorials, tools, videos, etc.) that are helpful for learners working on this goal._

 [Keystone's]: http://keystonejs.com/docs/ documentation, google group, and github issues are all great resources.

 [ConnextCMS]: https://github.com/skagitpublishing/ConnextCMS/wiki has a relatively helpful wiki when it comes to setting up the repo.
 The documentation is less helpful during actual development.